Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-Background: Internet-delivered cognitive therapy for social anxiety disorder (iCT-SAD), which is a therapist-guided modular online treatment, has shown strong efficacy and acceptability in English-language randomized controlled trials in the UK and Hong Kong.
-However, it is not yet known whether iCT-SAD can retain its efficacy following the linguistic translation and cultural adaptation of treatment contents, and implementation in other countries such as Japan.
-Objective: This study aimed to examine the preliminary efficacy and acceptability of translated and culturally adapted iCT-SAD in Japanese clinical settings.
-Methods: This multi-center, single-arm trial recruited 15 participants with SAD.
-At the time of recruitment, participants were receiving usual psychiatric care but had not shown improvement in their social anxiety and required additional treatment. iCT-SAD was provided in combination with usual psychiatric care for 14 weeks (treatment phase), and for a subsequent 3-month follow-up phase that included up to three booster sessions.
+BACKGROUND: Internet-delivered cognitive therapy for social anxiety disorder (iCT-SAD), which is a therapist-guided modular web-based treatment, has shown strong efficacy and acceptability in English-language randomized controlled trials in the United Kingdom and Hong Kong.
+However, it is not yet known whether iCT-SAD can retain its efficacy following linguistic translation and cultural adaptation of treatment contents and implementation in other countries such as Japan.
+OBJECTIVE: This study aimed to examine the preliminary efficacy and acceptability of the translated and culturally adapted iCT-SAD in Japanese clinical settings.
+METHODS: This multicenter, single-arm trial recruited 15 participants with social anxiety disorder.
+At the time of recruitment, participants were receiving usual psychiatric care but had not shown improvement in their social anxiety and required additional treatment. iCT-SAD was provided in combination with usual psychiatric care for 14 weeks (treatment phase) and for a subsequent 3-month follow-up phase that included up to 3 booster sessions.
 The primary outcome measure was the self-report version of the Liebowitz Social Anxiety Scale.
-Secondary outcome measures examined social anxiety-related psychological processes, taijin-kyofusho (fear of offending others), depression, generalized anxiety, and general functioning.
-The assessment points for the outcome measures were baseline (Week 0), mid-treatment (Week 8), post-treatment (Week 15 [primary outcome assessment point]), and follow-up (Week 26).
-Acceptability was measured via the dropout rate from the treatment, level of engagement with the program (the rate of module completion), and participants’ feedback about their experience with iCT-SAD.
-Results: Evaluation of the outcome measures data showed that iCT-SAD led to significant improvements in social anxiety symptoms during the treatment phase (Cohen’s d = 3.66), and these improvements were maintained during the follow-up phase.
-Similar results were observed for secondary outcome measures.
-At the end of the treatment phase, 12 participants (80%) demonstrated reliable improvement, and nine (60%) demonstrated remission from social anxiety.
-One participant (6.6%) dropped out during treatment, and one declined to undertake the follow-up phase after completing treatment.
-No serious adverse events occurred.
-On average, participants completed 94.0% of the modules released to them.
-Participant feedback was positive and highlighted areas of strength in treatment, and included further suggestions to improve suitability for Japanese settings.
+The secondary outcome measures examined social anxiety-related psychological processes, taijin kyofusho (the fear of offending others), depression, generalized anxiety, and general functioning.
+The assessment points for the outcome measures were baseline (week 0), midtreatment (week 8), posttreatment (week 15; primary assessment point), and follow-up (week 26).
+Acceptability was measured using the dropout rate from the treatment, the level of engagement with the program (the rate of module completion), and participants' feedback about their experience with the iCT-SAD.
+RESULTS: Evaluation of the outcome measures data showed that iCT-SAD led to significant improvements in social anxiety symptoms during the treatment phase (P

 Type